 Carson is a mining ghost town at an elevation of 3.772m (12,375ft) above the sea level, located in Hinsdale County, Colorado, in United States.
 Carson was one of the most inaccessible mining camps in Colorado.

-The road is very narrow, steep, and with several tight switchbacks.
+Sitting on top of the Continental Divide, the road is very narrow, steep, and with several tight switchbacks.
 The trail has steep drop offs that are scary for a novice.
 There are several ruined mines along the drive.
 The road is totally impassable from October to June.
-It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
 Founded in 1889, Carson reached its peak at the turn of the century when some 500 miners worked the mountain top.
 Gold and silver were mined.
+It was victim to the harsh winters of Colorado.

 Pic&video: Danny Fyffe